drejzek/php-gallery/README.md

  You're able share your photos with everyone you want, securely via web browser.

  ## Key features
- - Creating unlimited number of galleries albums and subalbums
+ - Creating unlimited number of galleries, albums and subalbums
  - Locking single galleries or albums with password
  - Making galleries and albums private
  - User login and sign up